corymickelson/CommonPdf/README.md

 ## API

 - concat
-- fillform
+- fillform (Pdftk only)
 - rotate
 - stamp
-- digital signing (x509 certificate)
+- digital signing

 ## Getting Started
 All required binaries are provided in the bin directory (binaries are for linux).
 You may use what is provided or install separately.

 Self Install:
-- Install [pdftk](https://www.pdflabs.com/tools/pdftk-server/) and put on your path
+- Install [pdftk](https://www.pdflabs.com/tools/pdftk-server/) and put on your $PATH
-- Install [PortableSigner](http://portablesigner.sourceforge.net/) and put on your path
+- Install [PoDoFo](http://podofo.sourceforge.net/download) and place on your $PATH

 Or use bin (AWS Lambda Only!)